Advertiser Disclosure

 Lightspeed is also expandable with numerous Lightspeed add-ons.

-Lightspeed sells iPad and desktop computer POS kits (desktop kit pictured above) for Lightspeed Retail.
-However, they do not list pricing and you will need to call Lightspeed for a quote.
+Lightspeed sells iPad and desktop computer POS kits for Lightspeed Retail.
+However, pricing is not disclosed, so you will need to call Lightspeed for a quote.

 Payment Processing Costs